87003697/colorful_image_colorization_pytorch/README.md

 # colorful image colorization pytorch

-* This is a pytorch implementation of paper  [Colorful Image Colorization](https://arxiv.org/pdf/1603.08511.pdf).
+* This is a pytorch implementation of paper  [Colorful Image Colorization](https://arxiv.org/pdf/1603.08511.pdf), for [EECS 6691](https://sites.google.com/site/mobiledcc/advanceddeeplearning)  course presentation.
 * Notice that in the [official repo](https://github.com/richzhang/colorization), only the demo code was uploaded.
 Other implementation repositories contain errors in loss function, preprocessing and postprocessing, so I rewrite the code using pytorch.

 ## Contribution